Last update: 08/01/2025

 Supervision

-Since 2018, in parallel to my work, I chose to supervise students on different themes related to my research fields.
-The supervision was done either in the context of an internship, part-time training, or end-of-study project or as a request from the student himself.
+Since 2018, I have chosen to supervise students on different themes related to my research fields.
+The supervision was done either in the context of an internship, part-time training, or an end-of-study project or at the student’s request.
 As for teaching, I have acquired experience with a variety of audiences (fields, ages/maturity, universities) and disciplines (computer science, and cognitive science).
 The list below is not exhaustive.